Skip to main content

 • take part in an independent assurance review

-• create an improvement and implementation plan to address vulnerable areas
+• create a plan to address vulnerable areas

 The CAF aims to promote good cyber security practices and cultures within councils to minimise the impact of cyber attacks.